Rethabile-Sudu/Data-Structures-and-Algorithms-Arrays/README.md

 isPalindrome()  return true is the list is a palindrome meaning that is reads the same front to back as back to front example (1,2,3,3,2,1) and (p,e,e,p).  (can use equals or compareTo)

 getFiltered(..) this method receives a parameter and will return values larger (if needed smaller) than the parameter. example (1,2,5,4,6,3,7,9)  parameter (4) return (5,6,7,9). (uses compareTo)

+In this scenario, I am using consoles for data input.
+I will be comparing PlayStation with Xboxes.
+The arrays will be populated with console data and this data will be used to test opeartions.